JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 xznoohrc30zt   webapp.q7e7kxh5vrhg4bv36olg3k0we   tutum/hello-world:latest   node1     Running         Running 12 minutes ago
 ```

-The results indicates that the services were distributed accross the cluster.
+The results indicate that the services were distributed across the cluster.
 We can confirm from each worker node.

 (a) On the `Node1 (worker1)`
 ```